-No one likes it when there is a spill on the floor, but it can be cleaned before becoming a permanent part of the area rug.
+Accidents happens but no worries, spills don’t have to become a permanent part of your carpet.
 The information listed below will prepare you to properly deal with spills and keep your area rug clean for years to come.

-Act Quickly!
 Most carpet available today has been treated with a stain-resist treatment, so many spills can be removed if immediate action is taken.
-The longer the delay, the higher the probability of a spill becoming a permanent stain.
-Remember, staining is influenced by many factors, and no carpet is completely stain proof.
+The longer the delay, the higher probability of a spill becoming permanent.
+Remember,staining is influenced by many factors, and no carpet is completely stain proof.

 - Blot liquids with a dry, white, absorbent cloth or white (no printing) paper towels.
 Do not scrub the area!
 Scrubbing can cause pile distortion in the affected area.

 - Continue to use a dry cloth or paper towels until the area is completely dry.